-Google Calendar is likely one of the most popular calendar tools for both individuals and modern businesses.
-In this guide we will walk you through how to set up and create your Google Calendar dashboard such that you can display your calendar on a big wall.
+In this guide, we walk you through how to set up and create your Google Calendar dashboard so that you can feature your calendar on a display wall.

 Create your calendar dashboard